bahamas10/sombra/reddit-post.md

     Moshed Diff: !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-The glitched image had certain bytes swapped for `!` characters, and when those bytes are extracted from the original image, that message is revealed.
+The glitched image had certain bytes swapped for `!` characters, and when those bytes were extracted from the original image, that message was revealed.

 > Por que estan mirando al cielo?
 La respuesta no esta sobre sus cabezas,
 > esta detras de ustedes.
 A veces, necesitan analizar sus logros previos.